hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/aws-adapter.html.md

 ## Known limitations

-As the adapter is an early preview of how we envision interoperability with AWS CDK constructs to work, there are some limitations to it:
+The adapter is an early preview of interoperability with AWS CDK constructs, and it has the following limitations:

 - Limited interoperability between CDKTF and AWS CDK tokens.
-For example, passing Terraform Functions as arguments into AWS CDK constructs might unexpectedly fail.
+For example, passing Terraform functions as arguments into AWS CDK constructs might unexpectedly fail.
-- AWS CDK App, Stack and nested Stack constructs are not supported.
+- AWS CDK App, Stack, and nested Stack constructs are not supported.
-- The following CloudFormation features are not supported yet: Transforms, Parameters, Mappings and Includes.
+- These CloudFormation features are not yet supported: Transforms, Parameters, Mappings, and Includes.
-- The following AWS CDK features are not supported yet: Assets, Aspects and Annotations.
+- These AWS CDK features are not yet supported: Assets, Aspects, and Annotations.

-Please also refer to the [issues](https://github.com/hashicorp/cdktf-aws-cdk/issues) in the adapters repository for further information.
+Refer to the [issues in the adapters repository](https://github.com/hashicorp/cdktf-aws-cdk/issues) for more detail.

 ## Roadmap

-Please refer to the [cdktf-aws-cdk](https://github.com/hashicorp/cdktf-aws-cdk) repository on Github for a [Roadmap](https://github.com/hashicorp/cdktf-aws-cdk/issues/10).
+Refer to the [cdktf-aws-cdk](https://github.com/hashicorp/cdktf-aws-cdk) repository on Github for the [AWS adapter roadmap](https://github.com/hashicorp/cdktf-aws-cdk/issues/10).